7 times when you must see an eye doctor ASAP

 1. Traumatic eye injury/accidents

-“Eye emergencies can cover a range of incidents and conditions, but the most common are due to accidents,” says Barbara Horn, OD and president of the American Optometric Association (AOA).
+“Eye emergencies can cover a range of incidents and conditions, but the most common are due to accidents.,” says Barbara Horn, OD and former president of the American Optometric Association (AOA).

-Accidents usually mean something has gotten into the eye, but an injury or burn affecting the eye area is also worth getting checked by a vision care professional.
+Accidents usually mean something has gotten into the eye, but an injury or burn affecting the eye area is also worth getting checked by an eye doctor.
 Serious injuries can cause swelling, redness, light sensitivity, double vision or pain.

 After any trauma to the eye, apply a cold compress without putting pressure on the eye to reduce pain and swelling.
 Severe pain or reduced vision requires immediate care from an eye doctor.

-If you cut or puncture your eye or eyelid, do not wash out the eye and never attempt to remove an object penetrating the eye.
+If you cut or puncture your eye or eyelid, it is recommended to not wash out the eye and do not attempt to remove any object penetrating the eye.
 Cover the eye with a rigid shield, like the bottom half of a paper cup, and see an eye doctor immediately.

 2. Foreign body or chemical burn

-If you get chemicals in your eye, flush out your eye with saline solution (preferably) or water for 15 minutes.
+If you get chemicals in your eye, it is suggested to flush out your eye with sterile eye wash solution (preferably) or water for 15 minutes.
 If you’re wearing contact lenses, attempt to remove them first.

-“Do not try to neutralize the chemical with some other chemical or substance,” says Horn.
+“Do not try to neutralize the chemical with some other chemical or substance,” says Dr. Horn.
 And don’t bandage it.
-Flush thoroughly, then get to an eye care professional.
+Flush thoroughly, then get to an eye doctor.

 If you get a particle in your eye, avoid rubbing it.
-Try to let your tears wash out the speck or irrigate the eye with a saline solution or artificial tears.
-A forceful steady stream from the saline bottle directed at the foreign particle may be able to dislodge it from the front surface of the eye.
+Try to let your tears wash out the speck or irrigate the eye with eye wash or artificial tears.
+A forceful steady stream from the eye wash bottle directed at the foreign particle may be able to dislodge it from the front surface of the eye.

 If the particle does not wash out, keep the eye closed, bandage it lightly and seek medical care.